remidinishanth/distributed_systems/README.md

   declare what data it needs and make a request.
  * It provides a schema of the data in the API and gives clients the power to ask for exactly what they need.

-Jinja2 - used for creating templated outputs.
+**Jinja2** - used for creating templated outputs.
 Ref: https://ttl255.com/jinja2-tutorial-part-1-introduction-and-variable-substitution/ You can also use macros.

 Read about Shared Nothing Architecture.
 Differences with Microservices architecture.

-Read about bazel build and make files.
+Read about **bazel** build and make files.

-Read about Service discovery mechanism.
+#### Read about Service discovery mechanism.
+* Consul

 Software Engineering at Google: Lessons Learned from Programming Over Time.